Review of Desert Rhino Camp, Damaraland, Namibia

 Interesting black rhino tracking in beautiful landscape & newly refurbished camp:

-The bottom line is a good camp in beautiful surroundings (when you like rocks) with a different game viewing (focused on black rhinos).
+The bottom line is a good camp in beautiful surroundings (when you like rocks) with a somewhat different game viewing (focused on black rhinos).

 Date of stay: October 2010